 Discover the diverse world of magic mushrooms with our comprehensive guide to the various species of psilocybe and their unique characteristics.

-Magic mushrooms, or “shrooms,” as they are colloquially known, are psychoactive mushrooms that contain the psychedelic compounds psilocybin and psilocin.
+Magic mushrooms, or “shrooms,” as they are colloquially known, are psilocybin-containing mushrooms.
 There are reportedly over 180 species of magic mushrooms, many of which grow right across the globe.

 Throughout history, the powerful psycho-spiritual properties of Psilocybe mushrooms have been utilized by a variety of indigenous cultures, most notably the Mazatec people of Oaxaca, Mexico, who have a rich cultural heritage and are known for their use of magic mushrooms in traditional spiritual practices.